MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-oidc.md

     > [!NOTE]
     > For security reasons, we recommend using GitHub Secrets rather than passing values directly to the workflow.

-## Set up Azure Login with OpenID Connect authentication
+## Set up Azure Login Action with OpenID Connect in GitHub Action workflows

 Your GitHub Actions workflow uses OpenID Connect to authenticate with Azure.
 Once you have a working Azure Login step, you can use the [Azure PowerShell Action](https://github.com/Azure/PowerShell) or [Azure CLI Action](https://github.com/Azure/CLI).
 You can also use other Azure actions, like [Azure webapp deploy](https://github.com/Azure/webapps-deploy) and [Azure functions](https://github.com/Azure/functions-action).